ibtes/proj_ee290o/Project_Final_Tasks.md

 Title page: 1 page
 1. introduction: easy: 1 page
 2. previous work & literature review: papers we presented: 1 page
-3. method: observation spaces, action spaces, reward functions. communication. algorithm we are using. lane-changing model: 1 page
+3. method: discribing the scenario. observation spaces, action spaces, reward functions. communication. algorithm we are using. lane-changing model: 2 pages
 4. experiment: one experiment for each thing we tried. computational consideration: 1-2
 5. results: results (not good). explanations. why.
 1-2
 6. discussion / conclusion.
 1